dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 ---
 title: How to add a sitemap to Jekyll blog
 desc: Submitting sitemap to major search engines is important to rank better on SEO.
 Jekyll blogs will not have sitemap by default but we can create one using this method.
-kewords: sitemap in jekyll blog, jekyll sitemap, sitemap for jekyll
+keywords: sitemap in jekyll blog, jekyll sitemap, sitemap for jekyll
 author: sharathdt
 ---